Bernhard Hennen

 Bernhard Hennen (born 1966 in Krefeld) is a German writer of fantasy literature.

 He is best known internationally for his series Die Elfen ("The Elves", since 2004), which has been translated into a number of European languages.

 Career

 He graduated from the University of Cologne.
 He worked as a journalist for various newspapers and radio stations.

 He began his writing career with Das Jahr des Greifen which he co-authored with Wolfgang Hohlbein in 1994.
 He followed up with four historical novels published 1996–1999 before returning to the fantasy genre in the 2000s.

 He also wrote for the role-playing game The Dark Eye.

 Personal life

-He is married, has two children, and lives again in Krefeld since 2000.
+He is married, has two children, and has been living once again in Krefeld since 2000.